-On August 2, 2006, the Company entered into a \$150.0 million loan arrangement with its principal stockholder, which was amended on August 1, 2007 and replaced with a new loan arrangement on October 2, 2007.
-Under the new arrangement, the Company can borrow up to a total of \$350.0 million before January 1, 2010.
-The Company has not yet borrowed under this arrangement but has given notice to its lender of its intent to draw down up to \$150.0 million before February 28, 2009.
-From March 1, 2009 until December 31, 2009, the Company can borrow the remaining \$200.0 million plus any amount not previously borrowed in one or more advances.
-Any advance must be not less than \$50.0 million.
+In October 2007, the Company entered into a \$350.0 million loan arrangement with its principal stockholder.
+Under the arrangement, the Company can borrow up to a total of \$350.0 million.
+On February 26, 2009, the promissory note underlying the loan arrangement was revised as a result of the principal stockholder being licensed as a finance lender under the California Finance Lenders Law.
+Accordingly, the lender was revised to The Mann Group LLC, an entity controlled by the Company's principal stockholder.
+This new licensing also eliminated the need for draw restrictions under the previous loan arrangement which enabled the Company to borrow up to a total of \$350.0 million from time to time through and including December 31, 2011 with appropriate notice to the lender.
 Interest will accrue on each outstanding advance at a fixed rate equal to the one-year LIBOR rate as reported by the Wall Street Journal on the date of such advance plus 3% per annum and will be payable quarterly in arrears.
 Principal repayment is due on December 31, 2011.
-At any time after January 1, 2010, the principal stockholder can require the Company to prepay up to \$200.0 million in advances that have been outstanding for at least 12 months.
-If the principal stockholder exercises this right, the Company will have until the earlier of 180 days after the principal stockholder provides written notice or December 31, 2011 to prepay such advances.
-In the event of a default, all unpaid principal and interest either becomes immediately due and payable or may be accelerated at the principal stockholder's option, and the interest rate will increase to the one-year LIBOR rate calculated on the date of the initial advance or in effect on the date of default, whichever is greater, plus 5% per annum.
+At any time after January 1, 2010, the lender can require the Company to prepay up to \$200.0 million in advances that have been outstanding for at least 12 months.
+If the lender exercises this right, the Company will have until the earlier of 180 days after the lender provides written notice or December 31, 2011 to prepay such advances.
+In the event of a default, all unpaid principal and interest either becomes immediately due and payable or may be accelerated at the lender's option, and the interest rate will increase to the one-year LIBOR rate calculated on the date of the initial advance or in effect on the date of default, whichever is greater, plus 5% per annum.
 Any borrowings under the loan arrangement will be unsecured.
 The loan arrangement contains no financial covenants.
 There are no warrants associated with the loan arrangement, nor are advances convertible into the Company's common stock.